-On the north side of the north aisle look for the tomb of Edmund Harman (1569).
-On the side of the tomb is a carving thought to be the earliest example in Europe depicting Amazonian Indians.
+On the north side of the north aisle look for the memorial of Edmund Harman (1569).
+On the front of the memorial is a carving thought to be the earliest example in the UK depicting South American Indians.

 Burford in the Civil War

 In May 1649, troops in the Parliamentary army mutinied at Salisbury.
 They marched north, hoping to join up with other discontented soldiers.
 They rested the night of May 14 at Burford, were army leaders Oliver Cromwell and Sir Thomas Fairfax caught up with them.
 After a brief skirmish, 340 of these "Levellers" were incarcerated in the church.
 Carvings made by the prisoners can be seen inside the church.

 Most notable of these is preserved inside the font, where visitors can read the inscription, "Anthony Sedley 1649 Prisner".
 A plaque on the exterior of the south wall of the church recalls the execution of three Levellers, who were shot against a nearby wall, while their fellows were forced to watch from the church roof.

 Burford can be very busy.
 Finding a parking space along the High Street is a hit and miss business.
 Instead, follow the signs to the free parking lot located east of the High Street.

 Attraction Type: Town